teodosin/digital-fabrication/src/posts/fablab-three.md

 * Use the vinyl cutter to cut something.
 It can be as simple as a sticker for your laptop to multi-color design for your t-shirt.
 ```

-# The Idea
+# Idea

-I thought of those cool old globes where the pedestal was bulky and wrapped around the entire sphere at its waist.
+I thought of those cool old globes where the stand was bulky and wrapped around the entire sphere at its waist.
 You know, one of _these_:

 ![Photo by Adolfo Félix  on Unsplash](fab3/00_globe.jpg){.cap}